-The resultant concentration fields were compared to independent measurements, namely aircraft profiles and total column measurements from the TCCON network of surface-based Fourier Transform Spectrometers.
-These results show that that satellite-based inversions agree better with TCCON than does the surface-based inversion, while the
+The concentration fields resulting from the optimized fluxes were compared to independent measurements, namely aircraft profiles and total column measurements from the TCCON network of surface-based Fourier Transform Spectrometers.
+These results show that that satellite-based inversions agree better with TCCON than does the surface-based inversion, while the aircraft-based measurements tend to agree better with the concentrations constrained from the surface network.